felipearc13/termux-term-ready/README.md

 # Termux Ready

-Termux Ready is a script that makes it easy to set up Termux, a Linux terminal for Android.
+Termux Ready is a script that makes it easy to set up Termux.
 It installs and customizes zsh, Oh My Zsh, fira-code font, Agnoster theme, rxfetch, extra-keys, ZSH Syntax Highlighting, openssh and termux-api.

 ## Prerequisites